-What a difference an always-on display makes.
-The Apple Watch Series 5 is the first Apple Watch to feature an always-on display.
+The Apple Watch Series 5 is the first Apple Watch to feature an always-on display – and what a difference this makes.
 Previously, the Apple Watch's face remained dark until you raised your wrist.
-Now when I glance down at my wrist, no matter what position it’s in, I can see what time it is.
+Now when I glance down at my wrist, no matter what position it's in, I can see what time it is.

-It sounds a bit silly, that the Apple Watch can now tell you the time all the time.
-But alongside the heart health diagnostic tools that made the Series 4 so essential — including the ECG app — a built-in compass and the watchOS 6 features that improve just about every part of the Apple Watch experience, the Apple Watch 5's always-on display cements the Apple Watch’s place as the best smartwatch you can buy.
+It sounds a bit silly, that the Apple Watch can now tell you the time all the time, but it's updates like this that have cemented the Apple Watch Series 5's leading position in our ranking of the best smartwatches right now.
+Elsewhere, you standout features include the heart health diagnostic tools that made the Apple Watch Series 4 so essential — including the ECG app — a built-in compass and the watchOS 6 tools that improve just about every part of the Apple Watch experience.

 The Series 5 is available to buy in stores and online, starting at $399 (£399) for the smaller aluminum 40-millimeter model with GPS.
 For an extra $100, you can splurge on a cellular-enabled watch (which also requires a monthly data plan from your wireless carrier for an additional cost).